-- 1. Objective: Develop and implement a walkable environment. - a.
-Action: StrengthenEstablish zoning and subdivision regulations that address the installation of sidewalks, walking paths and/or creekwalk (as appropriate) in subdivisions and zoning applications, and establishment of creekwalk easements (as appropriate) elsewhere. - b.
+1. Objective: Develop and implement a walkable environment.

+- a.
+Action: Strengthen zoning and subdivision regulations that address the installation of sidewalks, walking paths and/or creekwalk (as appropriate) in subdivisions and zoning applications, and establishment of creekwalk easements (as appropriate) elsewhere creekwalk easements (as appropriate) elsewhere. - b.
 Action: Take such actions as necessary to establish continuous sidewalks or paths linking the Eastern Gateway with the Western Gateway. - c.
-Action: Expand the existing the trail system including The Charlie Major Trail and Steve Krause Trail along Skaneateles Creek to create a continuous path from the village center to Skaneateles Falls. - d.
+Action: Expand the existing trail system including The Charlie Major Trail and Steve Krause Trail along Skaneateles Creek to create a continuous path from the village center to Skaneateles Falls. - d.
 Action: Support the Finger Lakes Land Trust's program to develop a recreation trail with scenic views along the eastern highlands, and explore ways to extend the path to eventually connect Borodino with Shepard Settlement. - e.
 Action: Explore the idea of developing a year-round activity and hiking trail along the western highlands from Mandana to the Village of Skaneateles. - f.
-Action: Explore the idea of establishing a sidewalk or bike trail from Welch Allyn along g.
+Action: Explore the idea of establishing a sidewalk or bike trail from Welch Allyn along Route 321 to the Village center.
+As Welch Allyn is a major employer of local residents, it would be advisable to establish an easy, safe, and pleasant way to walk or bike to work which would reduce commuters' carbon footprint. - g.
 Action: Establish a small working group to make and prioritize specific recommendations on where new trails and paths should be located and how best to finance, develop and maintain these facilities.